FelixOnline/v2/content/articles/2013-2-14-phd-students-could-get-twelve-month-write-up-period.md

 subtitle: >
   College already on board
 date: "2013-02-14 13:13:21 +0000"

 # Attributes from Felix Online V1
 id: "3320"
 old_path: /news/3320/phd-students-could-get-twelve-month-write-up-period
 aliases:
  - /news/3320/phd-students-could-get-twelve-month-write-up-period
+imported: true
+comments:
+ - Very interesting any updates  The same issue was explored over 5 years ago by the Union httpswwwimperialcollegeunionorgyourunionhowwereruncommittees0708Representation_26_Welfare_Boardfile1050httpswwwimperialcollegeunionorgyourunionhowwereruncommittees0708Representation_26_Welfare_Boardfile1051Very sad reading the challenges faced by final year students  The sheer volume of work involved in writing up in most cases the 4th year is spent doing further experiments and THEN analyses before the writing actually begins combined with no income makes for a very stressful time and surely decreases the quality of the PhD thesisWonder why College have changed their tune since then  Maybe due to the negative impression it gives international students a major source of income for departmentsSupervisors have to take some of the blame too  theyll advertise a 3year PhD the demand that publications are written during the 3 years  This extends the PhD wel

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true